-The silicon-controlled rectifier is integral to the electric heating coil and modulates heating in response to the temperature controller signal.
+NOTE: This figure includes no SSCs that are either ITS or ITWI.
+The silicon-controlled rectifier is integral to the electric heating coil and modulates heating in response to the

 Figure 1.2.6-36.
-RF Confinement Battery Room Exhaust System-Train B Ventilation and Instrumentation Diagram
+RF Confinement Battery Room Exhaust System-Train B Ventilation and Instrumentation Diagram temperature controller signal.